amc-madalin/amc-madalin/README.md

 - ⚡ Passionate about AI and machine learning, with a knack for turning complex algorithms into usable applications.

 ## My latest projects: 🚀
-- [Transformer-PyTorch](https://github.com/amc-madalin/transformer-pytorch) - 🤖 Delving into transformers in Python.
+- [Transformer-for-language-translation](https://github.com/amc-madalin/transformer-pytorch) - 🤖 Delving into transformers in Python.
 Learning by doing!
+Translating english into italian.
 - [ArXiv-Reader-API](https://github.com/amc-madalin/arXiv-Reader-API) - 📚 A custom API interfacing with GPT-4 to summarize and interact with the latest arXiv papers.
 - [Flappy-AI](https://github.com/amc-madalin/flappy-ai) - 🎮 Training an AI agent to navigate a Flappy Bird-style game using reinforcement learning.